 Faculty Affairs Administrator 1

-Stanford University, School of Medicine, Department of Urology is seeking a Faculty Affairs Administrator 1 to work under supervision following defined procedures to provide administrative support focusing on transactions and processes for faculty.
-Act as a local resource for the school or department on academic and faculty affairs policies and processes.
+The Department of Psychiatry and Behavioral Sciences at the Stanford University School of Medicine is seeking a Faculty Affairs Administrator 1 to work under supervision following defined procedures to provide administrative support focusing on transactions and processes for faculty.
+This individual will work as part of an integrated team of faculty affairs administrators and serve as a contact to departmental faculty on academic and faculty affairs policies and processes.

 * - Other duties may also be assigned

 - Previous experience working in faculty or academic affairs at Stanford or another academic institution

 - Strong organizational and written skills